springml/spark-sftp/README.md

 ## Requirements

-This library requires Spark 1.5+
+This library requires Spark 2.x.
+* For Spark 1.x, please check [spark1.x](https://github.com/springml/spark-sftp/tree/spark1.x) branch. *

 ## Linking
 You can link against this library in your program at the following ways: